zcabbub/tokenomics/price discovery mechanism.md

 Types of price mechanisms for digital assets:
 - bonding curve - reduces the excess demand or supply by bonding the price to a function curve determined by time and/or no. of buyers.

 - [digital goods auction](https://en.wikipedia.org/wiki/Digital_goods_auction): a seller has an unlimited supply of a certain item.
 Require known valuations and therefore *truthful mechanism designs* are needed to reveal those.
+Solved through Random-sampling mechanisms.

 Innovation part: a new type of auction that combines digital goods auctions with [VCG auction](https://en.wikipedia.org/wiki/Vickrey%E2%80%93Clarke%E2%80%93Groves_auction) to reveal the participants valuations through truthful mechanisms.